 My art website is: http://www.timtimmerman.com

-Feel free to e-mail me at: firstname.lastname@example.org
+Feel free to dialogue further with me at: firstname.lastname@example.org